vcz-fr/TheFollowUp/_posts/2015/05/2015-05-16-candy-crush-windows-10.md

     url: "https://news.xbox.com/en-us/2015/05/14/games-candy-crush-saga-is-coming-to-windows-10/"
     dead: false

-tweet: "Oh Microsoft, you shouldn't have.
+message: "Oh Microsoft, you shouldn't have.
 No really, you shouldn't."
 ---